 For five years, Arup provided a range of services including structural design, building services, facade design, civil engineering and infrastructure, together with consulting services for stadium cooling design, sustainability, fire safety, security and ICT as well as Audio visual services.

-The innovative design solution developed involved some of the most complex CFD analysis ever carried out in Arup.
+The ventilated double skin roof concept was developed to prevent hot winds disrupting the thermal conditions within the stadium.
+The performance of the roof design was verified by means of wind tunnel tests and complex CFD modelling.
 The result was a series of passive measures, including bespoke stadium roof geometry that protects the bowl environment from the harsh external conditions, minimising reliance on potentially energy-intensive active systems.

 “Stadiums will always exist, no matter how far into the future we go.
 We only have to see the Coliseum in Rome, and how similar it is to a modern day stadium.
 Being able to get more and more innovative and sustainable solutions to merge architecture and engineering together is part of the challenge.” ” Mark Fenwick Architect of Health and Wellness Precint, FIA Fenwick Iribarren Architects